-Haworth, Cross Roads and Stanbury NP Policy 1.
-Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
-Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect to the network) then it is unlikely this will be in the SAC/SPA.
-However Policies SC8 and EN2 will apply therefore ruling out any significant adverse impact to the European sites.
-The policy itself is therefore unlikely to lead to any negative effect on the SAC/SPA.
-HT7: Keighley and Worth Valley Cycleway The line of a proposed Keighley and Worth Valley Cycleway, within the Neighbourhood Area, is shown on The Neighbourhood Plan Map.
-This policy resists any development that would prejudice the delivery of a new Keighley and Worth Valley Cycleway.
+Table 6.2: Possible impacts on the South Pennine Moors Phase 2 Special Protection Area (SPA)/Special Area of Conservation (SAC) Haworth, Cross Roads and Stanbury NP Policy Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
+Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect This policy resists any development that would prejudice the delivery of a new Keighley and Worth Valley Cycleway.
 It also supports, in principle, development that would aid the delivery of the route.
 Were development to take place as a result of this policy (i.e. creation /improvements to the cycle route) then it is unlikely this will affect the SAC/SPA since the route is located away from the SAC/SPA.
-However, Core Strategy Policies SC8 and EN2 would apply thus The policy could assist in the delivery of a new Keighley and Worth Valley Cycleway.
-This could attract an increase in visitors but unlikely to people visiting the SAC/SPA.
+However, Core Strategy Policies SC8 and EN2 would apply thus ruling out significant effects.
+This policy is therefore unlikely to lead to any negative effect on the SAC/SPA. the SAC/SPA.
 This is because the route is situated towards the eastern end of the NA, running through the Worth Valley/Bridgehouse Beck green infrastructure corridors NB west from the NA's north-eastern corner, along the River Worth forming it's northern boundary and then due south through the area in the direction of Oxenhope outside the NA.
-Furthermore, Core Strategy Policy EN2 would rule out development that has
+Furthermore, Core Strategy Policy EN2 would rule out development that has adverse effects on the SAC/SPA.